sile/tuke/README.md

 Features
 --------

-- Software keyboard assumed to be running in a tmux pane
+- Software keyboard designed to run in a tmux pane
-- Pressed keys are sent to other panes using `$ tmux send-keys` command
+- Pressed keys are sent to other panes using the `$ tmux send-keys` command
 - Configurable key layout (see: [default-layout.jsonc](default-layout.jsonc))

 Limitations
 -----------

-- Cannot use tmux full features (such as pop-up window)
+- Cannot use full tmux features (such as pop-up windows)
-- Cannot always show the cursor on the pane that the keys to be sent
+- Cannot always display the cursor in the pane where keys are being sent